jtalamini/2dhmsr/LabTeaching@OsloMet.md

 ```

 Sensors:
-* `AreaRatio`: returns the ratio between the belonging voxel current area and rest area.
+* `AreaRatio`: returns the ratio between the current area and rest area of its belonging voxel.
-* `Touch`: indicates if the voxel is touching another object or not
+* `Touch`: return true if its belonging voxel is touching another object (which is not part of the robot), otherwise return false.
 * ...

 ## Mind

-### Non-sensing Mind
+### Simple Mind

-We define a robot mind as an implementation of the `Controller` interface.
+The mind is an implementation of the `Controller` interface.
-To do this we use the `TimeFunction` class, with its constructor:
+A simple mind, based on a non-sensng body, can be defined using the `TimeFunction` constructor:

 ```java
 public TimeFunctions(Grid<SerializableFunction<Double, Double>> functions)
 ```

-The controller is a different function of the time applied to each voxel.
+In this simple mind a different function of time is applied to each voxel.
-Specifically we consider a sine function with a different phase for each voxel:
+Specifically the mind is a sine function with a different phase for each voxel:

 ```java
 Controller<ControllableVoxel> mind = new TimeFunctions(